uutzinger/blackflysync/README.md

 *Urs Utzinger, July, 2021*
 *Shannon McCoy, 2020, 2021*

+## Program Versions
+- Flexible: Allows to turn on/off individual channels.
+During autoadvance the program will skip channels that are turned off.
+- Minimal: All channels are used during autoadvance.
+- 2CH: Same as minimal but only with two channels

 ## Example Work Flow

+In **manual** mode, we can set each pin and channel individually.
+In **auto** mode the system will cycle through the settings based on the input frame trigger.

   - Disable Auto Advance: a
     - f:   set the PWM frequency
     - r:   resolution in bits